-- The flavored tobacco products ban on the November 2022 ballot which could significantly reduce revenue as soon as January 2024. - The unknown impact on tobacco revenue as a result of the COVID-19 Pandemic and its economic impact. - The long-term decrease in tobacco tax revenue as projected by the State. - The unknown impact of COVID-19 on staff and partner organizations' ability to implement strategies associated with the five-year Strategic Plan. - The long-range model approved by the Commission on May 24, 2022, shows the Commission maintaining fiscal strength through the next five fiscal years.
+- The flavored tobacco products ban that was upheld by voters in November 2022 has significantly impacted revenue starting in January 2023. - The ongoing decrease in tobacco tax revenue as projected by the State. - Implementation of the 2024-2029 strategic plan. - The long-range model approved by the Commission in May 2023, shows the Commission maintaining fiscal strength through the next five fiscal years.